asherkim815/permalist-modified/README.md

 ## How to Use

-1. Download and install Node.js and PostgreSQL
+1. Download and install Node.js and postgreSQLQL
 2. Configure the following, either in index.js or via a dotenv file:
     - port
     - host
     - database
     - user
     - password
-3. Run queries.sql queries in Postgres
+3. Run queries.sql queries in postgreSQL
 4. Start the server and send a get request

 ## About the App